fstarred/amiga-playground/README.md

 #### HIRES and LORES

-One great feature of the Amiga is the ability of display both LORES and HIRES at the same time, as well as changing other screen modes (+ o - bitplanes).
+One great feature of the Amiga is the ability of display both LORES and HIRES at the same time, as well as diffent screen modes (+ o - bitplanes).

-This is demo screen setup:
+This is how we setup the screen:

 ```